- 1 cup plus 2 tablespoons all-purpose flour

 - 6 medium tomatoes (1-3/4 pounds), cut into 1/4-inch slices

 - 4 bacon strips, cooked and crumbled

 - In a large bowl, mix flour and salt; cut in butter until crumbly.
 Gradually add ice water, tossing with a fork until dough holds together when pressed.
-Shape into a disk; wrap in plastic wrap.
+Shape into a disk; wrap in plastic.
 Refrigerate 30 minutes or overnight.